intuition-dev/INTUITION/_doc/docs/res.md

 - [mbake](http://doc.metabake.org/mbake); CLI, and foundation.
 Please give it stars: '*'
 - [SPA](http://doc.metabake.org/SPA); eg. Brick and Mortar, examples, eg: PhoneGap v8
-- [Meta](http://doc.metabake.org/meta); Vista, Bespoke starter for Admin/Build Services and WebIDE
+- [Meta](http://doc.metabake.org/meta); Vista, Bespoke starter for Admin/Build automatic Services and WebIDE

 'Train-the-Trainer' is scheduled about monthly, and it is announced in the forum.
 Feel free to post questions there.